Place of Birth: Oxfordshire

 In common with many former members of the 7th Cavalry, Pym gravitated to the town of Bismarck (present-day North Dakota) from where, on 20 July 1881, he was the first person to request that his Medal of Honor be repaired or replaced.
 Writing on letterhead from the law firm of George Flannery and J.E.
 Wetherly, he stated that his medal was defective and parts were lost.
 By the same letter he forwarded the broken medal, asking that it be repaired and returned to him at Bismarck.
 The pendant had been lost due to a defect in the suspension rings.
 The War Department was aware of this defect and had authorised replacement for other medals where the pendant was lost.
 In a letter of 4 August 1881, the Adjutant General ordered a new medal, which was engraved as follows: “The Congress to Pvt.
 James Pym, Co.
 B. > “7” Cav. < for bravery in action at the Little Big Horn River, Montana Territory 25-261876.”
 The replacement medal was sent to Pym on 29 August 1881.19

-The next twelve years or so is yet another obscure period in Pym’s enigmatic life.
-It is widely quoted that he served as city marshal in Lake City, Wabasha County, Minnesota, where he wed 24 year-old Sarah Kavanagh (née Underwood), originally from County Wexford, Ireland, on 30 March 1887; a marriage which would remain childless.
+The next six years or so is yet another obscure period in Pym’s enigmatic life.
+It is widely quoted that he served as city marshal in Lake City, Wabasha County, Minnesota, where he wed 24 year-old Sarah Kavanagh (née Underwood), originally from County Wexford, Ireland, on 30 March 1887; a marriage that would remain childless.
 It would seem that they left Lake City in something of a hurry.
 Indeed, a classic ‘moonlight flit’!

 The Saint Paul Daily Globe, 25 September 1889 – Anxious about Jim Pym – Special to the Globe: LAKE CITY, Sept.
 24, – James Pym and wife departed for parts unknown at 3 o’clock this morning, leaving behind them no word as to the place of their destination.
 Mr. Pym leaves debts amounting to about $200.
 One of his creditors was Fred Schmans, who made hot pursuit for his rent of $25 for the house in which they lived, but returned after a prolonged and fruitless search.